-PLEASE BE ADVISED: Sam Potts Inc. is closed for business and therefore not hiring designers, interns, or contractors.
+PLEASE BE ADVISED: Sam Potts, previously known as Sam Potts Inc., has just stepped away for a bit.
 Thanks for your inquiries and good luck.

 I love that there can be an art to nearly everything.
 I love that geometry is ancient.
 I love that Frank Lloyd Wright was shameless.
-I love that the littlest things can make biggest differences, like cufflinks or a pinch of salt or just 5 minutes.
-I love that some things are inexest differences, like cufflinks or a pinch of salt or just 5 minutes.
+I love that the littlest things can make biggest differences, like cufflinks or a pinch of salt or 8 seconds on the last day.
 I love that some things are inexplicable, in fact more things than you’d expect.
 I love that no expertise is needed to appreciate a well-made thing.
 This.
 I love that you can pretty much always assume there is a better way.
 I love that anything can seem new.
 I love that a computer is referred to as a machine.
 I love that music doesn’t have to mean anything to be beautiful.
 I love that there are theories about handwriting, the composition of matter, and horse racing.
 I love the knuckleball.
 I love the lightbulb joke about how many boring people.
 I love that the things worth remembering are usually the things that get remembered.
 I love the moment at dusk when the F train comes out of the tunnel after Carroll St. and fills with golden sunset light and feels like a cathedral.
 I love the slow motion replay.
-I love the way that hat looks on you.
 I love that Japanese architects deliberately inserted mistakes into their designs to appease the gods, who believe only they are perfect.
 I love that the heart is a muscle.
 I love the simplicity of punctuation.
 I love the Radiator Building, the Queensboro Bridge, and summertime.
 That perfect swing.
 I love that line about how memory is like a train.
 I love that anything is interesting if you look at it closely enough.
 I love that even a cheap hamburger is still pretty good.